juanm4/hexagonal-architecture-frontend/README.md

 Once this is understood, we have to assume that tools highly coupled to these frontend libraries, like Redux or Vuex, must be managed in the **infrastructure** layer.

 <a name="example"></a>
-## Example of Hexagonal Architecture
+## Example of Hexagonal Architecture :rocket:

 Now it's the show time, let's try to put all this theory into practice through an example.
 Let's write some code.